phusion/passenger_autobuilder/README.md

 # Passenger Binary Builder Automation System

 This repository contains scripts for automating the building of Linux binaries for [Phusion Passenger](https://www.phusionpassenger.com/).
 It provides a build environment that is built with pbuilder.
-The build environment is based on Ubuntu 10.04 and is custom-built to be able to generate Linux binaries that run on a wide range of Linux distributions.
+The build environment is based on Ubuntu 10.04 and is custom-built to be able to generate Linux binaries that can run on a wide range of Linux distributions.

 Because building binaries involves running build systems that may execute arbitrary code, passenger_autobuilder utilizes multiple user accounts, plus the use of sudo, to protect against build systems wrecking havoc on the system.

 passenger_autobuilder must be run on a 64-bit Debian-compatible system.
 It builds x86 and x86-64 binaries.
 All dependencies besides glibc are statically linked into the produced binaries.
 The latest glibc symbol version that the produced binaries utilize is `GLIBC_2.11`, which should make the binaries compatible with all Linux distributions starting from 2009.
 This includes Ubuntu >= 10.04, Debian >= 6 and Red Hat >= 6.